daedreth/URXVTConfig/README.md

 # URXVTConfig
 A graphical user interface tool for configuration of the rxvt-unicode terminal emulator.

-THIS SOFTWARE OVERWRITES YOUR ~.XDEFAULTS FILE
+THIS SOFTWARE MAY OVERWRITE YOUR CONFIGURATION FILES!

 # How-to